dirtybits/catalyst-/README.md

 **2. Emission curve** (src/CryptoNoteConfig.h)

-Be default CryptoNote provides emission formula with slight decrease of block reward with each block.
+By default CryptoNote provides an emission formula with a slight decrease of block reward with each block.
 This is different from Bitcoin where block reward halves every 4 years.

 `EMISSION_SPEED_FACTOR` constant defines emission curve slope.
 This parameter is required to calulate block reward.